 My Frugal Bookshelf – frugal books that are worth the investment

 The mother of all frugal books!
-This is a fantastically inspiring text totally packed with money saving ideas, with great drawings throughout.
+The Complete Tightwad Gazette is a fantastically inspiring text totally packed with money saving ideas, with great drawings throughout.
 The author, Amy Dacyczyn, was a graphic designer who had always wanted to live in a historic New England farmhouse and have lots of children.
 She didn’t want to go out to work and leave her kids with a nanny to pay for her dream and set about proving she didn’t need to.
 Read how she did it here.

 The Penny Pincher’s Book

-I discovered the Penny Pincher’s Book at about the same time as the Tightwad Gazette.
+I discovered the The Penny Pincher’s Book Revisited: Living Better for Less at about the same time as the Tightwad Gazette.
 I would say it is the UK equivalent.
 Like the Gazette, it was born from a newsletter, the Penny Pincher Paper.
 John and Irma Mustoe are not preaching an austere and joyless existence.
 Rather they are saying that saving money gives you more choices and more control.
 ‘Spending money must be a skill at least as important as earning it’ – a great quote and one I agree with.
 Full review here.